Consumer mode

 Seamless login: Prevent unnecessary authentication

-• Default IDP per domain: Automatic redirect to identity provider.
+• Default IDP per domain: Automatic redirect to a configured identity provider.

 Security: Configure access and prevent platform exposure